Textile industry in Bangladesh: Women in the garment industry

 By 2001 the textile industry employed about 3 million workers of whom 90% were women.
 In 2004 garment sector remained the largest employer of women in Bangladesh.
 By 2013, there were approximately 5,000 garment factories, employing about 4 million people, mostly women.

 The garment sector has provided employment opportunities to women from the rural areas that previously did not have any opportunity to be part of the formal workforce.
 This has given women the chance to be financially independent and have a voice in the family because now they contribute financially.

 However, women workers face problems.
 Most women come from low income families.
 Low wage of women workers and their compliance have enabled the industry to compete with the world market.
 Women are paid far less than men mainly due to their lack of education.
 Women are reluctant to unionize because factory owners threaten to fire them.
 Even though trade unionization is banned inside the Export processing Zones (EPZ), the working environment is better than that of the majority of garment factories that operate outside the EPZs.
 But, pressure from buyers to abide by labor codes has enabled factories to maintain satisfactory working conditions.
+Three million women are currently employed in Bangladesh's thriving ready-made garment sector, which stands as the country's largest export industry.
+While there is a growing presence of women in small and medium enterprises.